kiytang/sushi/README.md

 # Sushi Aficionados

 ###Task:
-To replicate the Pinterest web application using the Ruby-on Rails framework, so that users can pin their most interesting afindings in the world of Sushi
+To replicate the Pinterest web application using the Ruby-on Rails framework, so that users can pin their most interesting findings in the world of Sushi

 The tutorial was provided by [One Month Rails](https://onemonthrails.com/)